 In March of 2015, a 135-foot long conveyor belt at a utility coal transfer facility along the Mississippi River caught fire.
 The fire buckled the tubular conveyor structure causing it to become unstable.
-A neighboring 130-foot steel transfer house, which was used to transfer coal from one conveyor belt to another had also caught fire and burned down.
-With the facility running at less than 50% capacity, Enerfab, Inc. was hired to remove the damaged conveyor tube and install a new one in May, a few months later.
+A neighboring 130-foot steel transfer house, which was used to transfer coal from one conveyor belt to another, had also caught fire and burned down.
+With the facility running at less than 50% capacity, Enerfab, Inc. was hired to remove the damaged conveyor tube and install a new one in May.

 A coal transfer facility’s primary function is to serve as an access point for river barge shipments of coal and railroad or truck overland shipments to coal burning power plants where the coal will be used as fuel to create energy.
 The coal is delivered to the transfer facility via the Mississippi River or railroad.
 Once at the facility, high-sulfur coal is mixed with low-sulfur coal to help the plants achieve EPA emissions standards.
 Once the coal is properly mixed, it is shipped via barge to its designated power plant.
 Most power plants do not have train access and those that don’t typically have access to rivers or large bodies of water.
 Because of this, nearby coal transfer facilities exist as to provide coal fired power plants the coal they require to run their operations.
 A large coal transfer facility can accept nearly 200 train cars worth of coal a day.